LizavetaRabtsevich/LizavetaRabtsevich/README.md

   OOP, basic libraries and tools.
 Also I have worked with different language standards and various test frameworks.

 - **Java**
   OOP, basic libraries and tools.
+Skilled in Java (Spring Boot), SQL/MySQL, and software testing.